Kinto/kinto.js/docs/api.md

     - Fail on any publication conflict detected;
         * If `strategy` is set to `Kinto.syncStrategy.SERVER_WINS`, no client data will overwrite the remote data;
         * If `strategy` is set to `Kinto.syncStrategy.CLIENT_WINS`, conflicting server records will be overwritten with local changes;
+        * If `strategy` is set to `Kinto.syncStrategy.PULL_ONLY`, the local changes are never pushed, and overwritten by remote data;
         * If `strategy` is set to `Kinto.syncStrategy.MANUAL`, both incoming and outgoing conflicts will be reported in a dedicated array.

 ```js